yoctoproject/poky/documentation/ref-manual/variables.rst

       For guidance on how to create your own file permissions settings table file, examine the existing ``fs-perms.txt``.

+   :term:`FIT_CONF_DEFAULT_DTB`
+      Specifies the default device tree binary (dtb) file for a fitImage when multiple are provided.

    :term:`FIT_DESC`
       Specifies the description string encoded into a fitImage.
 The default value is set by the :ref:`ref-classes-kernel-fitimage`